landobyte/glo/README.md

 Glo is 100% written in bash-script.

 ### Basics
 Glo works with two main branches (master and dev) that is shared accorss repos.
 With every command that reads or modifies these branches they are sync first.
-This way they may allways be fast forwarded and will never diverge from local coppies of the branches.
+This way they may always be fast forwarded and will never diverge from local coppies of the branches.

 Development is done in task branches and merged into dev if the task is complete.